RoastPotatoes/roastpotatoes.github.io/_posts/2015-09-03-a-small-look-at-leandrens-plate.md

 ---
 layout: post
 title: "A Small Look at LeandreN's 60% Plate"
-description: "A look at the in progress groupbuy for aluminium 60% plates."
+description: "A look at the in progress groupbuy for aluminium 60% plates by LeandreN over on geekhack."
 category:
 tags: [groupbuy, leandren, geekhack, plate, keyboard]
 ---